-We provide student-centered curricular materials for educators who wish to engage their students with primary source material and unique classroom experiences.
+We provide student-centered curricular materials for educators who wish to engage their students with primary sources and unique classroom experiences.
 Our curriculum guide, entitled Lines of Fire, provides six lessons on 9/11 and its effects as told through the words of American service members and their families.
 The guide is available, for free, via the link below.

 Many young people see 9/11 as a day of tragedy alone.
 Our work aims to challenge this narrative by highlighting the "Spirit of 9:57," an ethos of courage, resilience, service, and teamwork, that inspires students to lead lives of character.